cassiomolin/http-patch-spring/README.md

 </dependency>
 ```

-With de dependency on the classpath, we configure the `ObjectMapper` and expose it as a Spring `@Bean` (so it can be picked up by String and can be injected in other Spring beans):
+With module extension dependency on the classpath, we can configure the `ObjectMapper` and expose it as a Spring `@Bean` (so it can be picked up by String and can be injected in other Spring beans):

 ```java
 @Bean